When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”

 Again, it depends on your personal circumstances.
 The more heavily you rely on a single partner to generate all the family income, the more you potentially need long-term disability insurance and life insurance.
 But the closer you get to financial independence, the less you rely on a job to cover your living expenses, and the less you need this insurance.

 One of the keys to successful negotiation is not needing the deal as badly as the other party.
-And when you’re financially independent (or at least on your way), you don’t need a job to live.
+And when you’re financially independent—or at least have substantial passive income—you don’t need a job the same way most people do.

 That frees you to negotiate more assertively, asking for greater pay and benefits.
 You don’t live in fear of your prospective employer pulling the offer.
 If they do, no sweat; you can keep looking until you get an offer worthy of your awesomeness.